gospacedev/lunar/README.md

 ## Features
 - Lunar supports `WAV`, `MP3`, `OGG`, and `FLAC` audio formats.

+- Change how Lunar looks with the different built-in color themes.

 - Audio can be looped, pause/resume, change volume, and playback speed.

 ## Install